JaqiKal/pixavibe/README.md

 - **Enhanced Search**: Improve search functionality to include advanced filters and sorting options, making it easier for users to find specific content.
 - **Content Moderation Tools**: Provide tools for users to report inappropriate content and for admins to review and manage reports efficiently.
 - **Integration with External Services**: Allow users to link their accounts with external services such as social media platforms for seamless content sharing and authentication.
+- **Contact form**: Add email service and functionality to allow users to send messages to the site administrators.
+The contact form will collect the user's email, subject, and message, and send an email notification to the admin upon submission.
+This feature will enhance user support and feedback management.
 </details>
 <br>